 The Open Service does not offer integrity information, and the determination of the quality of the signals will be left entirely to the users.
-There will be no service guarantee or liability from the Galileo Operating Company on the Open Service.
+There will be no service guarantee or liability from the Galileo operating organisation on the Open Service.

 Safety of Life Service (SoL)

-The Safety-of-Life (SoL) service will be certified and its performances will be obtained by using certified dual-frequency receivers.
-Under such conditions, the future Galileo Operating Company will guarantee SoL.
+The Safety-of-Life (SoL) service will be certified and its performance will be obtained by using certified dual-frequency receivers.
+Under such conditions, the future Galileo operating organisation will guarantee SoL.
 To benefit from the required level of protection, SoL is implemented in the frequency bands reserved for Aeronautical Radio-Navigation Services (L1 and E5).

 This service will increase safety, especially where there are no traditional ground infrastructure services.
-This worldwide seamless service will increase the efficiency of companies operating on a global basis - airlines and transoceanic maritime companies.
+This seamless, worldwide service will increase the efficiency of companies operating on a global basis, such as airlines and transoceanic maritime companies.
 The EGNOS regional European enhancement of the GPS system will be optimally integrated with the Galileo Safety-of-Life service to have independent and complementary integrity information (with no common mode of failure) on the GPS and GLONASS constellations.

 Commercial Service (CS)

 The uses foreseen for the commercial service include data broadcasting and resolving ambiguities in differential applications.
-These will be developed by service providers, which will buy the right to use the two commercial signals from the Galileo operator.
+These will be developed by service providers, which will buy the right to use the two commercial signals from the Galileo operating organisation.

-Developing commercial applications either by using the commercial signals alone, or by combining them with other Galileo signals or external communications systems, opens a wide range of possibilities.
-The worldwide coverage brings a strong advantage for applications requiring global data broadcast.
+Developing commercial applications either by using the commercial signals alone, or by combining them with other Galileo signals or external communications systems, will open a wide range of possibilities.
+The worldwide coverage will offer a strong advantage for applications requiring global data broadcast.

 Public Regulated Service (PRS)

 Galileo is a civil system that also includes a robust and access-controlled service for government-authorised applications.
-The Public Regulated Service (PRS) will be used by groups such as police, coast-guards and customs.
+The Public Regulated Service (PRS) will be accessible only by EU Member States and used by groups such as police, coastguards and customs.
 Civil institutions will control the access to the encrypted PRS.
 Access by region or user group will follow the security policy rules applicable in Europe.